spacetelescope/jwst/docs/jwst/rscd/description.rst

 Because reducing the ``n_skip`` introduces some non-linear FET transient data back into the fit, these pixels are flagged  in the PIXELDQ array as FLUX_ESTIMATED to warn the users that the flux value may be slightly biased by the RSCD effect.
-If only one group is left valid, the algorithm records information header (more information given the table below).
+If only one group is left valid, the algorithm records the information header (see more information given the table below).
 This allows the :ref:`ramp_fitting <ramp_fitting_step>` to still derive a flux value (provided the user has enabled suppress_one_group = False).